Fil/pangea/src/topojson/country-topology.md

 # Country Topology

-In this map, countries that share a land border are connected by an arc between their centroids.
+In this map, countries that share a land border are connected by an arc joining their centroids.
 The arcs might be different than you expect because some countries have distant territories, such as [France](https://en.wikipedia.org/wiki/France) and [French Guiana](https://en.wikipedia.org/wiki/French_Guiana).

 ```js
   const svg = d3.create("svg")